Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 - `tt` matches a token tree, which is any single token or valid group of tokens wrapped in delimiters.
 Remember when we wrote `this must be present` in our silly example, that's technically a token tree, but so was `"yuki"` which it not only a literal, but also a token tree consisting of a single token.
-- `literal` is the specifier we already used to match against a literal value.
-This matches integers, floats, booleans, characters and a whole set of string types (string literals, raw string literals, byte string literals, C string literals).
+- `literal` is the specifier we used earlier to match against a literal value.
+This matches integers, floats, booleans, characters, a whole set of string types (string literals, raw string literals, byte string literals, C string literals) and more.
 - `expr` short for "expression".
-An expression is any token tree that has a value (eg, `String::from("Hello")` is an expression, but `let hello = String::from("Hello");` is not).
+An expression is any series of token trees that has a value (eg, `String::from("Hello")` is an expression, but `let hello = String::from("Hello");` is not).
+Blocks are also expressions as they have a value.
-- `block` is specifically a block expression, this is like the code we were generating in our `hello!` example which we surrounded in `{...}` to make it a block expression.
+- `block` is specifically a block expression
 - `stmt` short for "statement".
-This is a line of code or a statement, e.g. both `String::from("Hello")` and `let hello = String::from("Hello");` are statements.
+This could be thought of as a line of code, though it could be split across multiple lines, usually ending in a semicolon.
+Statements usually either set a value to something, or call a function.
 - `ident` short for "identifier".
 These are things like variable names, type names, or anything that's not specifically a keyword (though you can make a raw identifier using `r#`, e.g. `true` is not an identifier because it's a keyword but `r#true` is an identifier).
 In our earlier `this must be present`, each of those tokens is also an identifier,